coleifer/peewee/docs/new/playhouse/sqlite_ext.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 `SQLCipher <https://www.zetetic.net/sqlcipher/>`_ is an encrypted wrapper around SQLite.
-Peewee exposes it through :py:class:`SqlCipherDatabase`, which is API-identical to :py:class:`SqliteDatabase` except for its constructor.
+Peewee exposes it through :class:`SqlCipherDatabase`, which is API-identical to :class:`SqliteDatabase` except for its constructor.

 Install: ``pip install sqlcipher3``